mcmonkeyprojects/SwarmUI/src/BuiltinExtensions/DynamicThresholding/README.md

 Functions as a set of optional parameters only visible when you check `Display Advanced Options`.

 This extension also has parameters for related features such as CFG Scale Scheduling.

+As a bonus, this extension also serves as a dedicated example extension, for SwarmUI extension developers to see how to write simple Comfy Node based extensions.